unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/overview.md

 ## Community Applications (Plugin)

 The **Community Applications plugin** is the easiest and most popular way to discover, install, and manage both Docker containers and plugins on your Unraid server.
-It provides an app store-like experience directly in the Unraid **WebGUI**, making it simple to browse and deploy a wide range of community-maintained applications.
+It provides an app store-like experience directly in the Unraid %%WebGUI|web-gui%%, making it simple to browse and deploy a wide range of community-maintained applications.

 For a complete guide to installing and using the Community Applications plugin, including advanced features and troubleshooting, check out [Community Applications](./community-applications.md).